VBPROGER/is-link-sus/README.md

 # is-link-sus link checker
-This program checks if link is malicious.
+:man_detective: This program checks if link is malicious.